richardpct/dotfiles/README.md

 * MacOS

 # Usage
-I wrote a Makefile to handle all, the syntax is as follows:
+I wrote a Makefile to manage all, the syntax is as follows:

 ## Getting Help
     $ make help